Jumping-Jupiter scenario: Trojans

 Most of the Jupiter trojans are jump-captured shortly after gravitational encounters between Jupiter and an ice giant.
 During these encounters Jupiter's semi-major axis can jump by as much as 0.2 AU, displacing the L4 and L5 points radially, and releasing many existing Jupiter trojans.
 New Jupiter trojans are captured from the population of planetesimals with semi-major axes similar to Jupiter's new semi-major axis.
 The captured trojans have a wide range of inclinations and eccentricities, the result of their being scattered by the giant planets as they migrated from their original location in the outer disk.
 Some additional trojans are captured, and others lost, during weak-resonance crossings as the co-orbital regions become temporarily chaotic.
 Following its final encounters with Jupiter the ice giant may pass through one of Jupiter's trojan swarms, scattering many, and reducing its population.
 In simulations, the orbital distribution of Jupiter trojans captured and the asymmetry between the L4 and L5 populations is similar to that of the current Solar System and is largely independent of Jupiter's encounter history.
-Estimates of the planetesimal disk mass required for the capture of the current population of Jupiter trojans range from 15-20 Earth masses, consistent with the mass required to reproduce other aspects of the outer Solar System.
+Estimates of the planetesimal disk mass required for the capture of the current population of Jupiter trojans range from 15 to 20 Earth masses, consistent with the mass required to reproduce other aspects of the outer Solar System.

 Planetesimals are also captured as Neptune trojans during the instability when Neptune's semimajor axis jumps.
 The broad inclination distribution of the Neptune trojans indicates that the inclinations of their orbits must have been excited before they were captured.
 The number of Neptune trojans may have been reduced due to Uranus and Neptune being closer to a 2:1 resonance in the past.